smarquina/data-import/README.md

 2. Install dependencies: to install all app dependencies, run `composer install`.
 If you will modify styles or JS, you'll need also npm modules installed.
 Run `npm i` to install al packages dependencies.

-3. Setup database: First of all, create your database and set corresponding connection parameters in the `.env` file.
+3. Setup database: create the database on your system and set corresponding connection parameters in the `.env` file.

 4. migrate & seed: to generate migrations run command `php artisan migrate`.
 Then run seeds with `php artisan db:seed`.